Children Looked After and Previously Looked After

 St Peter's School have

-- Appointed Mrs Crowther (a qualified teacher) as the named person to lead within the school on promoting education progress and attainment for looked after and previously looked after children.
+- Appointed Miss Wilkinson (a qualified teacher) as the named person to lead within the school on promoting education progress and attainment for looked after and previously looked after children.

 - Ensured school policies take into account the needs of potentially more vulnerable pupils.